simukappu/activity_notification/README.md

 #### i18n for notifications

-Translations are used by the `#text` method, to which you can pass additional options in form of a hash. `#render` method uses translations when view templates have not been provided.
-You can render pure i18n strings by passing `{i18n: true}` to `#render_notification` or `#render`.
+Translations are used by the *#text* method, to which you can pass additional options in form of a hash. *#render* method uses translations when view templates have not been provided.
+You can render pure i18n strings by passing `{ i18n: true }` to *#render_notification* or *#render*.

-Translations should be put in your locale `.yml` files as `text` field.
+Translations should be put in your locale *.yml* files as **text** field.
 To render pure strings from I18n example structure:

 ```yaml
 notification: